ee538/fall24-project-niveditha-7/REPORT.md

 High level functions, in this case n³, tend to be slower to solve, this is one reason 2 opt is faster.
-A good practice learnt here is to try to avoid high order polynomios/functions if possible.
+A good practice learnt here is to avoid high order polynomios/functions if possible.
 If interested in seeing an animation of how Brute force, 2 opt and 3 opt animation works please see the Youtube video [youtube ref](https://www.youtube.com/watch?v=5uOlsDhjrDM&t=25s)